magao-x/handbook/handling/telescope_install.rst

 -  Position two people to remove the legs from under the table

 -  Begin SLOWLY lifting the table off the legs.
+Once table is fully supported by the crane, the scale will read around 2000 lbs (as of March 2024).

 -  Go up 0.5inch then stop and inspect the platters.
 Use a long flathead screwdriver to very gently pry any stuck platters off bottom of table.